aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 **Next time:** Use a CQRS pattern from the beginning - dispense with the central service class, and put everything we need into commands and queries, including the projection logic to query the event stream.

+### Putting Domain Models into Events

+For example, we had one endpoint that allowed the user to update the domain model.
+That update was just a subset of the domain model itself.
+So we thought, why not put that domain model into the event, calling it a Partial.

+Well, that meant that every time that model updated, we needed up upcast the old event.
+This led us to an upcasting nightmare - we had many old versions of our domain model, many old versions of the event, even many modules that we tried to call static.
+The domain model we used was huge and linked out to many other sub models, some of which tracked up in versions, some didn't.

+**Mistake:** Putting our domain models, which evolve on their own, into our event stream.

+**Next time:** Keep them out!
+Instead, keep the events small and focused.
+Keep types local to the events.
+Lean into CQRS and segregate our projections.

 ## Best Practices

 * When designing events, model around verbs (actions), not nouns (entities).